Alzaww/Data-Analysis-Project-Automobile-Dataset-Analysis/README.md

 ### Descriptive Statistics

-Global descriptive statistics and country-specific statistics are used to compare American, European and Japanese vehicles.
+Global and country-specific descriptive statistics are used to compare American, European and Japanese vehicles.

 The analysis highlights substantial differences between countries: